 Six Safety Tips for Running with a Dog that Pulls

-There are a multitude of benefits to running every day, which is why so many people have taken to the activity.
-At the same time, bringing your dog along for the jog is another way that you can connect with them, while simultaneously getting your pooch the exercise it needs as well.
+There are tons of benefits to running every day, which is why so many people have taken to the activity.
+Running with a dog is an even better experience as it allows for bonding and mutual exercise.
+At the same time, bringing your dog along for a jog is a great way to connect with them, while simultaneously getting them the exercise they need.
+Like most dogs, yours might love the thrill of the run and the fresh air.

-Running with a Dog that Pulls: Six Tips for Staying Safe
+Running with a Dog that Pulls: 6 Tips for Staying Safe

-When it comes to running with a dog that pulls, there are a variety of strategies that will help to mitigate potential problems and dangers.
+When it comes to exercising with a leash-pulling dog, there are a variety of strategies to mitigate potential risks.
 While some are more obvious than others, the first thing that folks should assess is if their dog is at all suited for running, which leads us to our first point.

 1. Assess Your Dog

-The fact is that some dog breeds are harder to train than others and unless you are willing to invest a significant amount of time breaking them of their pulling habit, your dog might not make the best running partner.
+The fact is that some dog breeds are harder to train than others, and unless you’re willing to invest a significant amount of time to break them out of their pulling habit, your dog might not make the best running partner.

 That said, there are a variety of dog breeds (many of which are quite common) that make great runners.
-Some of those breeds include:
+Some of those breeds include the following:

 2. Start with Leash Training

-Here’s the big secret to running with a dog that pulls: Break its pulling habit through leash training when they are a puppy or on walks when they are a bit older.
-After all, as the old saying goes, you need to walk before you can run.
+Here’s the big secret to running with a dog with leash-pulling tendencies: break its pulling habit through loose leash training when they are a puppy or on walks when they are a bit older.
+As the adage goes, you need to walk before you can run.

-No matter if you are taking your dog out on a run or a walk, it is going to be excited and distracted by things to smell, other dogs, that squirrel that just ran by and a panoply of other things.
-Your job is to teach them to ignore all of these potential preoccupations and stay near your side.
-Fortunately, there are a variety of strategies you can use to achieve this aim.
+Whether you’re taking your dog out on a run or a walk, they’re going to be excited and distracted by things to smell, other dogs, a squirrel that just ran by, and a bunch of other things.
+Your job is to teach them to ignore all these distractions and to stay near your side.
+Fortunately, there are a variety of strategies to achieve this.

-First, it is wise to avoid people when leash training your dog, as this will help your pooch to remain focused on its task.
-Second, you should also seek out wider areas for your walks and runs, as this will give your dog less things to sniff and help him or her stay focused.
+First, it’s wise to avoid people when leash training your dog, as this will help your pooch to remain focused on its task.
+Second, seek out wider areas for your walks and runs to avoid a number of distractions, including encounters with other dogs, and help your dog stay focused.

-Some other basics that you will want to keep in mind include:
+Some other basics that you will want to keep in mind include the following:

-- If you dog begins to pull, stop until there is slack on the leash again
+• If your dog begins to pull, stop until there is slack on the leash again.

 3. Have Your Dog Run Close by Your Side

-Part of what makes running with a dog that pulls dangerous is letting the animal get out in front of you and pull you off balance.
-Therefore, it is important that you teach your dog to remain close at your side while leash training and to make sure that habit carries over into your runs.
+Part of what makes running with a leash-pulling dog dangerous is letting the animal get out in front of you and pull you off balance.
+This is why instilling good behavior is so vital.
+Teach your dog to remain close by while leash training and make sure the habit carries over into your runs.

-During this period where you start to run with your dog, it is vital that you work on improving the running relationship that the two of you share.
-This might mean that you will need to periodically stop due to a bit of pulling or not moving at the same pace as you are used to running.
-However, over several days and weeks, your dog will likely begin to behave throughout the duration of the run, thereby making it a more enjoyable experience for you both.
+Work on improving the running relationship that the two of you share during this period of running with your dog.
+This might mean that you will need to periodically stop due to a bit of pulling or not moving at the same pace that you’re used to running.
+Over several days and weeks, your dog will likely begin to behave throughout the duration of the run, making it a more enjoyable experience for you both.

 4. Use the Correct Type of Leash

 The type of leash you use while on your runs is an important consideration.
-While there are a variety of running leashes for dogs, you should never use a retractable leash while running with a dog that pulls or even a well-trained pooch.
+While there are a variety of running leashes for dogs, avoid using a retractable leash while running with any dog, even a well-trained pooch.

-There are a couple of reasons why these leashes are less-than-ideal.
+Why are retractable leashes not ideal for running with your dog?
 First, they provide too much slack and will allow your dog to wander a bit, potentially undoing a lot of the leash training you two have done.
-Second, retractable leashes are typically made of a thinner material that could cut your dog if it somehow gets tangled up in the leash.
+Second, retractable leashes are typically made of a thinner material that could cut your dog if they somehow get tangled up in the leash.

 5. Hook Up to a Harness Instead of a Collar

-Harnesses are the recommended option for running with a dog that pulls (or one that doesn’t) for several reasons, including:
+Harnesses are the recommended option for several reasons:

-- If your dog pulls, a harness will remove the pressure from its neck and disperse it around its shoulders
+• If your dog pulls, a harness will remove the pressure from their neck and disperse it around their shoulders.

-- Since harnesses hook to the center of the dog’s back, the leash isn’t likely to get wrapped around the dog’s neck as it might with a collar
+• Since harnesses hook to the center of the dog’s back, the leash isn’t likely to get wrapped around their neck like it might with a collar.

-- Dog harnesses make coming to a full stop easier.
-This is true for running and leash training.
+• Dog harnesses make coming to a full stop easier.
+This is true for both running and leash training.

-While a harness is undoubtedly the superior option for running with a dog that pulls, this does not mean that your dog doesn’t need the identification that is attached to its collar.
+While a harness is undoubtedly the superior option for taking your pup out for a run, this doesn’t mean that your pet won’t need the identification attached to its collar.

-If you choose to get a harness for your furry little friend, you also need to make sure that they wear their collar while out running or that you buy customized dog tags to attach to their harness.
+If you choose to get a harness for your furry little friend, make sure they wear their collar while out running or opt for customized dog tags to attach to their harness.

 6. Bring Some Treats for Positive Reinforcement